Meta Ads Age Compliance: Rules, Restrictions & Practical FAQ

 "Meta's 2026 policy cycle marks the transition from reactive enforcement (reviewing ads after complaints) to proactive enforcement (scanning every ad through AI classifiers before the first impression is served)." — AuditSocials

-Regional enforcement is no small task.
-In 2024, Meta implemented over 33,000 localized content restrictions in the United Kingdom to comply with legal requests.
+Regional enforcement is automated and relentless — Meta's Transparency Center reports thousands of localized content restrictions across global markets in each reporting period.
 The stakes for non-compliance are high, as shown in April 2025, when the European Commission fined Meta €200 million for breaching the Digital Markets Act (DMA).
 These examples highlight the tangible risks of failing to meet regional legal standards.

 Country-Specific Content Restrictions